-clone storage nodes (read/write, string list)
+clone storage nodes (read-only, string list)

 The clone storage nodes attribute has been moved to the Storage node resource.
-See nsr_storage_node_resource(5)
+See nsr storage node resource(5)

 recover storage nodes (read/write, string list)

 This attribute is an ordered list of storage nodes for the client to use when recovering its data.